My interview with Žmonės magazine about what it’s like to compete vicariously in the Olympic Games.

 Žmonės is the People magazine of Lithuania (the name even means “people.”)
 I don’t know how they found out that I was going to South Korea to support my Kalnų Ereliai skier Ieva Januškevičiūtė in her second Olympics (I really should have asked) but a few weeks ago I got a request in my inbox for an interview.
 Of course, I agreed (who doesn’t want to be in People magazine?)
 And just a couple of days before I took off for Seoul, the issue came out on the newsstands.

-I was alerted to the fact that the issue was out by a middle of the night Facebook message from my cousin who had read the story that morning.
+I was alerted to the fact that the issue was out by a middle-of-the-night Facebook message from my cousin in Kaunas who had read the story that morning.
 But since most of my family and many of my friends don’t speak Lithuanian, I’ve translated the story here.
 Please forgive any awkward syntax; I did this translation at 6AM after a 13-hour flight from San Francisco.

 Not in Lithuania to buy the magazine but prefer to read the Lithuanian version?
 Click here.